-We give Sponsors the opportunity to correspond with a seminarian.
-Some people prefer not to; others feel that correspondence is an essential part of being a sponsor.
+If you choose to, you can also correspond with your sponsee.
+Some people prefer not to; others feel that correspondence is an essential part of being a Sponsor.
 If you want to, you can exchange letters, news of local parishes and photographs with the student.

 To avoid any misunderstanding, the sponsor’s address is not disclosed to the student and all correspondence goes through the Missio office and the Rector of the student’s Seminary.